What is Endometriosis?

 Endometriosis symptoms include:

-1. Intense abdominal pain that worsens before and/or during menstruation.
-Women with endometriosis often have to take painkillers during their periods.
+- Intense abdominal pain that worsens before and/or during menstruation.
+Women with endo often have to take painkillers during their periods.
 Even then, they experience incapacitating pain.
 Menstrual cramps of any severity may indicate mild, moderate or severe endometriosis.

-3. Bladder irritability.
-The symptoms are sometimes similar to a bladder infection.
-But, the symptoms keep recurring despite antibiotic treatment.
+- Bladder irritability.
+The symptoms are sometimes similar to a bladder infection, but they keep recurring despite antibiotic treatment.

-4. Infertility.
+- Infertility.
 In some instances, endometriosis blocks the fallopian tubes.
 If this happens, IVF is necessary for conception.
-In fact, that’s why IVF was initially invented.
-Endometriosis causes other problems with fertility as well.
-If the tubes are not blocked, these other issues are overcome through natural treatment.
+That’s why IVF was initially invented.
+Endo causes other problems with fertility as well.
+If the tubes are not blocked, these other issues can be overcome with natural treatment.

 What Causes Endometriosis?